 This summery salad embraces some of the best flavors winter has to offer.
 With snow outside and my flip-flops failing to convince summer to arrive any faster, it's time to liven things up with winter citrus on our plates.

 - It's so dang easy.
 I questioned whether or not I should even share this recipe with you because it's so ridiculously simple.
-But then I decided that we all need the occasional reminder that some things in life can be easy.
+But sometimes we just need an occasional reminder that some things in life can be easy.

 - Less than 10 ingredients.
 4 ingredients for the salad.
 5 ingredients for the salad dressing.
 Yep, very basic.

 - Big beautiful sunny taste.
-That juicy winter citrus combined with the mild, crunchy tang of a thinly sliced sweet onion and a spicy arugula/mild spinach combo is just so...(offers up an Italian chef kiss)
+That juicy winter citrus combined with the mild, crunchy tang of a thinly sliced sweet onion and the combo of spicy arugula and mild spinach is just so...(offers up an Italian chef kiss)